qzhang8/Learning/Deep Generative Model.md

 ##https://arxiv.org/pdf/2208.11970
-## This is my learning path for stable diffusion
+## This is my learning path for Deep Generative Model

 To generate a picture based on some text prompts,  there are several problems to be answered